9nee/r/immergrok-changelog.md

 ## [15Aug2025 - "Laying out the groundwork"]

+### Temporary

+- [#_] Due to the change in the chat message intercept code, "boo" now only triggers with "/boo", this will be reverted sometime soon.

 ### Cookies rewritten

 - Did you know we've always had methods exposed in the backend to manage cookies?
 We did.
 Now we even use them!